(Updated on June 27, 2018: Now with 10 analyzers.)

 With the street traffic outside your location, it’s usually obvious what’s going on.
 Personal vehicles come and go; delivery trucks arrive, drop off items (or pick them up), and leave.
 If traffic is slow or backed up, you can usually see the problem – there’s been an accident, a traffic light is out, there’s road construction going on, etc.

 Network traffic is different.
 What’s going on inside your network is a black box to the average person.
-The lights on the boxes shine and blink, and even if you know what they mean they provide minimal information.
+The lights on the network device boxes shine and blink, and even if you know what they mean they provide minimal information on traffic flow.

 When you’re responsible for keeping the network up and performing well, it can’t be a black box to you.
 You need visibility.
 If your network is growing larger or more complex, you may need network monitoring and traffic analysis tools.

-There are four main ways for tools to gather information from a network.
+There are four main ways for network analyzer tools to gather information from a network.
 We’ll illustrate these with screenshots from command line tools.

 The 4 Types of Network Monitoring